thinkjs/www.thinkjs.org/view/en/doc/2.0/app_structure.md

 ### src/home/logic

 It's logic handle method file.
-Every handle would run logic check before some hanlde button.
+Every handle would run logic check before some handle button.
 It contains: parameters check, request data check, login check, auth check and so on. use this can decrease project's complexity.

 ```js
 'use strict';